Charity Insurance for your group

 The difference here is that it is the trustees personal assets that will be at risk rather than the charity.
 This is therefore worthy of serious consideration to ensure that you protect these individuals.

 For any charities that provide services to vulnerable people, including children, you should review your insurance policy to know and understand what form of abuse cover is included, if any.

 If you hold a lot of data on service users, have a website, are reliant on computer systems or take card payments or make electronic payments you may need to consider cyber insurance to provide protection in the event of a data breach or cyber ‘hack’ which can affect operations in a number of ways.

 Sitting alongside Cyber is Financial Crime.
 This provides additional protection in respect of any risk of internal or external financial crime.
 Thieves are becoming extremely clever in knowing how to fraudulently remove funds from businesses and this is not always through Cyber activities.

-What is an appropriate level of insurance cover?
+What is an appropriate level of charity insurance cover?

 Beyond Employers Liability which we have discussed above, there is no ‘standard’ for a recommended level of cover.
 Risks vary hugely depending on the charities activities.
 It is essential to understand all risks and make objective decisions based on knowledge, cost and the charities own attitude to risk.

 A look at past cases, however, in which mistakes that could be seen as subjective have still resulted in crippling damages awards, should tell you never to underestimate the danger.